AbductiveLearning/ABL-HED/README.md

 # Abductive Learning for Handwritten Equation Decipherment

-This is an anonymous repository for holding the sample code of the abductive learning framework for handwritten equation decipherment experiments in _Bridging Machine Learning and Logical Reasoning by Abductive Learning_ submitted to NeurIPS 2019.
+This is the code repository of the abductive learning framework for handwritten equation decipherment experiments in _Bridging Machine Learning and Logical Reasoning by Abductive Learning_ in NeurIPS 2019.

 ## Environment dependency